Elementary planes in the Apollonian orbifold: Elementary planes in acylindrical hyperbolic 3-manifolds

 First assume $\Gamma^C$ is nonelementary.
 Then $\Gamma_0^C$ is also nonelementary, and in particular Zariski dense in $G_C$, the stabilizer of $C$ in $G=\psl(2,\mathbb{C})$.
 As $\Gamma_0^C$ is defined over a number field, so is $G_C$.
 Moreover, $\Gamma_0^C$ is simply the integer points of $G_C$, hence a lattice by Borel and Harish-Chandra \cite{arithmetic_lattice}.

 Next assume $\Gamma^C$ is elementary.
 This is only possible when $\Gamma_0$ is commensurable to some $\psl(2,\mathcal{O}_d)$, so we may as well assume $\Gamma_0=\psl(2,\mathcal{O}_d)$.
 Note that by our discussion before, $C$ must pass through at least $3$ parabolic fixed points, and these are precisely points in $\mathbb{Q}(\sqrt{-d})$.
-The stabilizer of such a circle in $\psl(2,\mathcal{O}_d)$ is a lattice in $G_C$, see \cite[Cor.~9.6.4]{arithmetic}. \end{proof} The argument of this proof goes along the same lines as \cite[12.1]{acy_geom_finite}, except here there is the possibility of elementary surfaces.
+The stabilizer of such a circle in $\psl(2,\mathcal{O}_d)$ is a lattice in $G_C$, see \cite[Cor.~9.6.4]{arithmetic}. \end{proof} The argument of this proof goes along the same lines as \cite[\S12.1]{acy_geom_finite}, except here there is the possibility of elementary surfaces.
 In their case, $\Gamma^C$ is automatically nonelementary when $P$ is closed.
 As mentioned in the introduction, this partly motivates the study of elementary planes.

 We notice that if $C$ intersects the limit set $\Lambda$ of $\Gamma$ in countably many points (and crosses $\Lambda$), then it must give an elementary plane.
 Indeed, since $C\cap\Lambda$ is closed and countable, it must contain at least 3 isolated points.
 This is only possible when $N$ is commensurable to $\psl(2,\mathcal{O}_d)$, so we may assume these isolated points lie in $\mathbb{Q}(\sqrt{-d})$.
 Again by \cite[Cor.~9.6.4]{arithmetic}, this circle gives a closed plane even in $N$, and of course in $M$.
-Therefore, in this setting, we have the following strengthening of Proposition~\ref{prop: elementary_circle_gen}: a geodesic plane $P$ is elementary in $M$ if and only if its boundary circles intersect the limit set in countably many (and at least 2) points.
-This also finishes the proof of all parts of Proposition~\ref{prop: elementary_circle} as a special case.
+This gives the final piece of Proposition~\ref{prop: elementary_circle_gen}.

-Finally, we remark that the arguments in this section largely work even when $\partial\core(M)$ is not totally geodesic, with the same caveat from the last section that a point where $C$ touches but not crosses the limit set may lead to exotic behavior.
+Finally, we remark that the arguments for this part largely work even when $\partial\core(M)$ is not totally geodesic, with the same caveat from the last section that a point where $C$ touches but not crosses the limit set may lead to exotic behavior.